-Pursuant to the terms of his amended employment contract, Mr. Earnest is to receive an annual base salary of \$325,000 and annual discretionary incentive payments.
+Pursuant to the terms of his amended employment contract, Mr. Earnest is to receive an annual base salary of \$350,000 and annual discretionary incentive payments.
 The grant of any incentive payment shall be in the sole discretion of the Board and shall be earned only after the grant thereof by the Board.
 Mr. Earnest's eligibility to receive such incentive payment is conditioned upon his continued employment, both at the time the Board considers the grant of incentive payments and at the time such incentive payments are actually granted and paid.
 Mr. Earnest is also eligible to receive other benefits made available to the Corporation's senior executive officers, including participation in any benefit plans and policies.
-For the year ended December 31, 2018, in addition to his annual salary, Mr. Earnest received a cash bonus of \$75,000 pursuant to the STIP based on achievement of performance goals.
+For the year ended December 31, 2021, in addition to his annual salary, Mr. Earnest received a discretionary cash bonus of \$100,000 upon the approval of the Mining Management Plan.

-On July 24, 2018, the Corporation granted Mr. Earnest 114,000 phantom units.
-The phantom units vest in three equal parts: 1/3 at 12 months from grant, 1/3 at 24 months from grant, and 1/3 at 36 months from grant.
-If Mr. Earnest is no longer employed by or contractually affiliated with Vista at the vesting date, he will forfeit the right to his phantom units.
-At each vesting date, each phantom unit will be settled in cash at an amount equal to Vista's closing share price on that day.
+On July 24, 2018, the Corporation granted Mr. Earnest 114,000 Phantom Units.
+The Phantom Units vested in three equal parts: 1/3 at 12 months from grant, 1/3 at 24 months from grant, and 1/3 at 36 months from grant.
+The final tranche of the 2018 Phantom Units vested in July 2021, at which time each Phantom Unit was settled in cash at an amount equal to the Corporation's closing share price on that day.

-In addition, in 2018, the Corporation granted to Mr. Earnest 126,000 RSUs to receive 126,000 Common Shares under the LTIP.
-In 2019, the Corporation granted to Mr. Earnest 473,000 RSUs to receive 473,000 Common Shares under the LTIP.
-In 2020, the Corporation granted to Mr. Earnest 466,000 RSUs to receive 466,000 Common Shares under the LTIP.
-See "Executive Compensation - Outstanding Equity Awards and Options Exercised as at December 31, 2020 Table" below for a description of vesting and other terms applicable to Mr. Earnest's Options and RSUs.
+In addition, in 2020, the Corporation granted to Mr. Earnest 466,000 RSUs to receive 466,000 Common Shares under the LTIP.
+In 2021, the Corporation granted to Mr. Earnest 279,000 RSUs to receive 279,000 Common Shares under the LTIP.
+In 2022, the Corporation granted to Mr. Earnest 242,000 RSUs to receive 242,000 Common Shares under the LTIP.
+See "Executive Compensation - Outstanding Equity Awards and Options Exercised as at December 31, 2022 Table" below for a description of vesting and other terms applicable to Mr. Earnest's Options and RSUs.

 Employment Agreement with Douglas L. Tobler.
 Douglas L. Tobler has been engaged under an employment contract effective July 1, 2019, pursuant to which he was engaged to serve as Chief Financial Officer of the Corporation and Vista Gold U.S., Inc., its wholly-owned subsidiary.
+Mr. Tobler's employment agreement was amended and restated effective May 26, 2022.

 Pursuant to the terms of his employment contract, Mr. Tobler is to receive an annual base salary of \$275,000 and annual discretionary incentive payments.
 The grant of any incentive payment shall be in the sole discretion of the Board and shall be earned only after the grant thereof by the Board.
 Mr. Tobler's eligibility to receive such incentive payment is conditioned upon his continued employment, both at the time the Board considers the grant of incentive payments and at the time such incentive payments are actually granted and paid.
 Mr. Tobler is also eligible to receive other benefits made available to the Corporation's senior executive officers, including participation in any benefit plans and policies.
+For the year ended December 31, 2021, in addition to his annual salary, Mr. Tobler received a discretionary cash bonus of \$40,000 upon the approval of the Mining Management Plan.